Jonathan A. Edlow

 About

 With respect to diagnosis of neurological emergencies, his goals are to help physicians avoid misdiagnosis and improve patient outcomes in these patients.
-In addition to having his work appear in all of the major emergency medicine journals, the NEJM, Lancet, JAMA, Stroke and Lancet Neurology have all published his work.
+In addition to having his work appear in all of the major emergency medicine and neurology journals, his articles have also been published in the NEJM, Lancet, JAMA, Stroke, and Lancet Neurology.
 He has won multiple teaching awards, including a 2010 national teaching award from the American College of Emergency Physicians.
 In 2011, he conceived and remains co-course director of a Harvard Medical School CME course on neurological emergencies.